 1. Clinic management tool

 As a clinic management tool it allows a patch testing clinic to operate in a paperless manner.
 It allows dermatologists to compose patch testing charts by assigning allergens.
 Patient consent is able to be recorded in the system.
-A full history can be recorded, including work history, atopic history, history of conditions, medical history, exposures at work and home, current treatment used to include moisturisers, hand cleansers and medications and diagnosis.
+A full history can be recorded, including collecting information about work history, atopic history, history of conditions, medical history, exposures at work and home, current treatment used to include moisturisers, hand cleansers and medications and diagnosis.
 Results of patch testing are also recorded including strength of the reaction and relationship of the reaction i.e. relevant or not.

 2. Database and statistics